shirohigemw/Mosesbydesign/README.md

 # Mosesbydesign
 Personal Portfiollio
-just trying to learn webdeign in all it's glory!
+just trying to learn webdesign in all it's glory!